elastisys/compliantkubernetes/docs/adr/index.md

 ## What are architectural decisions?

-Architectural decisions are high-level technical decisions that affect most stakeholders, in particular Compliant Kubernetes developers, administrators and users.
+Architectural decisions are high-level technical decisions that affect most stakeholders, in particular Welkin developers, administrators and users.
 A non-exhaustive list of architectural decisions is as follows:

 - adding or removing tools;